Top Takeaways From This Post

 Bear in mind though that not every moment of the day falls in the Ruhezeit in Germany.
 Mittagsruhe (midday silence) is between 1 pm – 3 pm and Nachtruhe between 10 pm – 6 am or 7 am in the morning.

-You can forget about mowing the lawn on Sundays and national holidays because Germany celebrates round the clock Ruhezeit on these days!
+PRO TIP: You can forget about mowing the lawn on Sundays and national holidays because Germany celebrates round-the-clock Ruhezeit on these days!

-Want to end your rental contract in Germany sooner?
-There IS an out!
+4. Can you end your rental contract in Germany sooner?

 Every tenant in Germany is protected by the legal period of a notice of eviction, which is three months.
 This is especially true if you have an open-ended contract.
 And the longer you reside in the apartment, your notice period also becomes longer.